-Nigel Everard FCPA, BCom, Grad Cert (Mgmt), MBA (Deputy Chair)
+Nigel Everard CPA, BCom, Grad Cert (Mgmt), MBA (Interim Chair - 26/10/2021 to 23/08/2022)

 Nigel is Managing Director Oceania at one of the largest inflight global catering companies.
 Prior to this he was the Director of Operations Oceania.
 He has been CFO of a leading Australian quick service restaurant business.
 Throughout his 20-year career, he has held senior positions in operations, general management, finance, strategy and business improvement.
 Nigel has been deployed in Asia and Europe working in various industries including automotive, aviation, quick service restaurants and the not-for-profit sector.